hilch/demo-AsIOVib/README.md

 shows how to upload raw data from [X20CM4810](https://www.br-automation.com/en/products/control-systems/x20-system/other-functions/x20cm4810/) condition monitoring module.
 Uses 'AsIOVib' / 'vbioCtrlCM4810Ex1'

 There is no comfort here, no visualization, no storing in files.
+If you still need that, think about [PLC-data-trace](https://github.com/hilch/PLC-data-trace)

 ## Usage: